approximateinference/approximateinference/src/contents/index.md

 title: "Home"
 ---

-In recent years,, there have been numerous advances in probabilistic machine learning and approximate inference methods, which have enabled the development of state-of-the-art methods across many domains, such as in for generative modeling, AI-driven scientific discovery, and AI safety, among many other domains. applications to increasingly challenging scenarios involving complex probabilistic models and large datasets.
+In recent years, advances in probabilistic machine learning and approximate inference methods have enabled the development of state-of-the-art methods across many domains, such as in generative modeling, AI-driven scientific discovery, and AI safety.

-The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of probabilistic methods, and connections with other fields in machine learning and across the sciences..
+The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of probabilistic methods, and connections with other fields in machine learning and across the sciences.
-We especially encourage submissions that relate probabilistic methods to:
+For example, we encourage submissions that relate probabilistic methods to:

-- the fields of deep learning,
+- deep learning,
 - reinforcement learning,
 - NLP,
 - causal inference,